kalyani-ks/AWS-S3-to-Redshift-ETL-Pipeline/Glue/crawler.md

-## csv_data_reader_crawler
+## csv-data-reader crawler
-This crawler is created to crawl the input folder of bucket `sales-data-etl-project-bucket/input/` and  discover the schema of the newly added CSV file, and create/update  a table in the Glue Data Catalogue
+This crawler is created to crawl the input folder of bucket `sales-data-etl-project/input/` and  discover the schema of the newly added CSV file, and create/update  a table in the Glue Data Catalogue
-## parquet_data_reader_crawler
+## parquet-data-reader crawler
-This crawler is created to crawl the folder `sales-data-etl-project-bucket/output/`  and  discover the schema of the newly added CSV file, and create/update  a table in the Glue Data Catalogue
+This crawler is created to crawl the folder `sales-data-etl-project/output/`  and  discover the schema of the newly added CSV file, and create/update  a table in the Glue Data Catalogue
 ## IAM ROLE
 We are using the common IAM role `role_for_crawler` for both crawlers
 ```json